-For individuals who are interested in more detail about the origins of Access Justice and Mr. Christie’s work, there are several printed and web-based resources including his self-published monograph “A Journey Into Justice” (2000), a commemorative issue of the UBC Law Review (Volume 40, Number 2; October 2007), and various annual reports for the organization.
+For individuals who are interested in more detail about the origins of Access Justice and Mr. Christie’s work, there are several printed and web-based resources including a commemorative issue of the UBC Law Review (Volume 40, Number 2; October 2007) and various annual reports for the organization.
 These materials are available through the APB office.

 History of Pro Bono Law of British Columbia (2002 to 2010)

 Pro Bono Law of BC (PBLBC) arose from a joint initiative of the Canadian Bar Association (BC Branch) and the Law Society of BC to promote pro bono legal services in BC.
 A series of reports and a community forum in October 2001 culminated in the incorporation of PBLBC in April 2002.
 It’s original mandate, as supported by Law Foundation of BC funding, was to engage in community development, lawyer recruitment, and development of a pro bono website.